Board of Directors

 Founder, President of the Board

-Tom is the President of the Board of Wisconsin Microfinance and a professor at the University of Wisconsin.
-Tom has been at the forefront of business and sustainability for the last twenty years, both teaching classes in sustainability at the University of Wisconsin, and founding and serving as the Executive Director of the WI Sustainable Business Council.
+Tom is the President of the Board of Wisconsin Microfinance and, prior to his retirement, taught classes on sustainability at the University of Wisconsin.
+Tom has been at the forefront of business and sustainability for the last twenty-five years, developing credentialing programs in sustainability at UW Madison, and founding and serving as the Executive Director of the WI Sustainable Business Council.
 He has written and spoken extensively on the changing role of business in society, the power of microfinance, and on how the private sector can lead in responding to a resource constrained world.
 Tom holds a law degree from George Washington University, a Masters in Public Administration from the Lafollette Institute, and, prior to law school, was a Peace Corps volunteer in the Philippines.

 Trevor is an Actuary at Travelers Insurance in Saint Paul, MN.
 Originally from Milwaukee, Trevor attended the University of Wisconsin-Madison, and there developed a passion for economic justice and sustainable business initiatives.
 He is a former Wisconsin Microfinance executive director, and is thrilled to continue to support the organization as it grows to impact more lives.
 Trevor has degrees in Economics and Finance, and is a Fellow of the Casualty Actuarial Society.

 Robert leads WI Microfinance’s Haiti program.
-Having spent eight years of his childhood growing up in Port-au-Prince, Haiti, he speaks French and Haitian Creole, and brings his passion for the people and culture of Haiti to the WI Microfinance Board.
-Robert has over ten years of experience in national and international program implementation, and when he’s not supporting WI Microfinance’s mission, he is the president of GTiMA and a technology and policy advisor to Mandli Communications.
+Having spent eight years of his childhood growing up in Port-au-Prince, Haiti, he speaks French and Haitian Creole.
+It is because of his passion for the people and culture of Haiti that we have established a second Haitian program.
+Robert has over ten years of experience in national and international program implementation, and when he’s not supporting Wisconsin Microfinance’s mission, he is the president of GTiMA, and a technology and policy advisor to Mandli Communications.
 Both Mandli and GTiMA work with national, international, and regional authorities to advance smart city standards, policies, and best practices.

 Susanna works as an auditor for the US Department of Veteran’s Affairs Office of Inspector General where she conducts performance audits of health care programs out of the Washington D.C. office.
 She also has experience in nonprofit service delivery in New York City as well as local fund development in Dane County.
 Susanna brings a passion for program evaluation and reporting to the Wisconsin Microfinance team.
 She has degrees in English and Political Science from the University of Wisconsin-Madison and a master’s degree in Public Affairs from the La Follette Institute.